 What are suicidal feelings?

-- believing death is your only option
+- Believing death is your only option

-- feeling helpless and worthless
+- Feeling helpless and worthless

-- feeling that things won’t get better
+- Feeling that things will not get better

-- feeling overwhelmed and unable to cope
+- Feeling overwhelmed and unable to cope

-- having low self-esteem
+- Having low self-esteem

-- feelings of anger that you direct towards yourself
+- Feelings of anger that you direct towards yourself

-- feeling isolated or not understood by others
+- Feeling isolated or not understood by others

-- feeling undecided about whether you want to live or die.
+- Feeling undecided about whether you want to live or die

 “I wish other people would understand that I don’t want these feelings, I didn’t ask for these feelings…and I want them to go away…but it isn’t that simple.
 I try and explain to my friends that it’s like there is a huge, thick, black cloud following you around…it doesn’t matter what you’re doing, how good your life appears or how ‘ok’ you seem.”

 Suicide is complex.
 Whether someone knows why they feel suicidal or not, it can be difficult to tell others how bad they feel.
 As much as someone might want to die, they may also want to find another way forward.
-They may want others to understand how they feel, yet feel unable to talk.
+They may want others to understand how they feel yet feel unable to talk.